Updated: May 29, 2025

 Real estate in the Algarve

-The second most expensive area in Portugal, after Lisbon, is the Algarve.
-Algarve real estate offers a wide array of property types, from modern apartments to beach villas for sale in Algarve.
+The second most expensive area in Portugal is the Algarve.
+Algarve real estate offers a wide array of property types, from modern apartments to spacious beachside villas.

 To give you some examples, in Faro, the average asking price for property is €3,701, while in Olhão, the average is €3,716.
 In Lagos, in the western Algarve, the average property price in 2024 was €5,066, while in Tavira, often referred to as the most authentic part of the Algarve, average property prices were €3,660 per square meter.